-You’ve landed at the Electronic Endnotes page for the Rethinking Rest book (Jan 19, 2023 print edition launch).
-These notes are referenced in the audiobook and include hyperlinks to related content on the web.
+You’ve landed at the Electronic Endnotes page for the Rethinking Rest book.
+The electronic endnotes include hyperlinks to related content.

 Adam M Grant, Think Again: The Power of Knowing What You Don’t Know.
 (New York: Random House, 2021), 4.